Al1st1c/zodiacs-bot/README.md

 <img src="https://www.cheatduo.io/assets/img/logos/logo/cheatduo-core.png"></img>

 <h3>!
-IMPORTANT: This is for educational purposes, anything you choose to use this for is YOUR responsibility. !</h3>
+IMPORTANT: This is for educational purposes, anything you choose to use this for is YOUR responsibility !</h3>

 This is a bot for the blockchain racing game zodiacs.me.
 Features: